sanchit05/falcon-fork/examples/README.md

 ```
 helm install approvechaincode -n org2 helm-charts/fabric-ops/ -f examples/fabric-ops/org2/approve-chaincode.yaml
 ```
-4. **Commit ChainCode on Initialpeerorg**
+4. **Commit ChainCode on org1**

- Ensure that you have updated the Chaincode package ID in [examples/fabric-ops/initialpeerorg/approve-chaincode.yaml](./fabric-ops/initialpeerorg/approve-chaincode.yaml), below are the required fields for updating with your own chaincode details.
+ Ensure that you have updated the Chaincode package ID in [examples/fabric-ops/org1/approve-chaincode.yaml](./fabric-ops/org1/approve-chaincode.yaml), below are the required fields for updating with your own chaincode details.
 (This Chaincode package ID update is only required if you use your own chaincode package.
 If not, simply apply the following helm commit job)
 - cc_name
 - cc_version
 - cc_package_id

 ```
-helm install commitchaincode -n initialpeerorg helm-charts/fabric-ops/ -f examples/fabric-ops/initialpeerorg/commit-chaincode.yaml
+helm install commitchaincode -n org1 helm-charts/fabric-ops/ -f examples/fabric-ops/org1/commit-chaincode.yaml
 ```
  You can verify the commit job log.
 If everything is success, you will see similar logs at the end of the job.
 [![CC commit log](../images/cc-commit-success-log.png)]()